Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     nvidia_uvm
     ```

-    Because `nvidia` and `nvida_uvm` are not automatically created until X-server or nvidia-smi is called, we need to add the following lines to `/etc/udev/rules.d/70-nvidia.rules`:
+    Because `nvidia` and `nvidia_uvm` are not automatically created until X-server or nvidia-smi is called, we need to add the following lines to `/etc/udev/rules.d/70-nvidia.rules`:

     ```bash
     # /etc/udev/rules.d/70-nvidia.rules